lsst-dm/dmtn-138/index.rst

-Some splitting up some of lsst_distrib into individual stackvana components (e.g. ``stackvana-afw``) may be required to keep compliation times down fore the conda-forge CI system, although we are able to finish the build within the current limits.
+Some splitting up some of lsst_distrib into individual stackvana components (e.g. ``stackvana-afw``) may be required to keep compliation times down for the conda-forge CI system, although we can finish the build within the current limits.

 Developers start with a toolset environment
 -------------------------------------------